asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 <CodeBlock language="yaml">
 {`asyncapi: 3.0.0
 info:
-  title: Implement Request Reply in an AsyncAPI Document for a Slack App
+  title: Implement Request/Reply in an AsyncAPI document for a Slack app
   version: 1.0.0
   description: >
     The Heart-Counter manages popular messages in a Slack workspace by